Home » Luxury Yacht Charters – Blog Section » Dining in Newport Rhode Island

 Where to Eat in Newport

-Newport, Rhode Island is known as a hot summer destination in New England.
-What is even better is when you can explore it by boat.
 Newport Harbor offers protected sailing grounds.
 It’s also a perfect jumping-off point to cruising Block Island, Martha’s Vineyard, the Mansions, and beyond.
-Dining in Newport Rhode Island is especially rewarding after a long day of exploring.
+Dining in Newport, Rhode Island is especially rewarding after a long day of exploring.

-It is safe to say that the City By the Sea has a lot to offer in terms of sites and places to see, but all that walking around will work up an appetite.
+The City By the Sea has a lot to offer in terms of sites and places to see.
+All that walking around will work up an appetite.
 So where should you eat in Newport?

-Luckily for you, there are plenty of great eateries around town that provide for a wide range of tastes.
+Luckily for you, plenty of great eateries around town provide for a wide range of tastes.

 The White Horse Tavern

 The White Horse Tavern is purported to be the oldest tavern in the United States.
 Established in 1673, the building was originally a two-story home.
-It was later converted into a tavern, which was also used as a meeting place of the Colony’s General Assembly, Criminal Court, and City Council.
+It was later converted into a tavern.
+It was also used as a meeting place for the Colony’s General Assembly, Criminal Court, and City Councils.

-The restaurant offers contemporary American-French cuisine with everything from clam chowder to Steak Frites.
-Executive Chef and Rhode Island native Rich Silvia uses many local ingredients in his dishes like mushrooms, fresh fish and lobsters.
+The restaurant offers contemporary American-French cuisine, from clam chowder to Steak Frites.
+Executive Chef and Rhode Island native Rich Silvia uses many local ingredients in his dishes, like mushrooms, fresh fish, and lobsters.
 The wine list is robust with international vintages.

 The atmosphere is cozy.
-There is an outside patio as well, which is open during the warmer months.
+There is also an outside patio, which is open during the warmer months.

 Stoneacre Brasserie

-Stoneacre Brasserie offers great locally sourced flavors and offers breakfast, lunch, and dinner.
+Stoneacre Brasserie offers great locally sourced flavors and breakfast, lunch, and dinner.
 It also has a café offering freshly brewed teas and coffees.
 The cuisine has overtones of northern Spanish/Basque cuisines.
-However, there is a wide variety of dishes to choose from ranging from Croque Monsieurs to creamy polenta with local mushrooms.
+However, there is a wide variety of dishes, ranging from Croque Monsieurs to creamy polenta with local mushrooms.

-Stoneacre is located along Washington Square, which is considered Newport’s arts and culture district since the Opera House is here as is the Jane Pickens Theater and Island Moving Company, the local ballet troupe.
+Stoneacre is in Washington Square, Newport’s arts and culture district.
+It is home to the Opera House, Jane Pickens Theater, and Island Moving Company, the local ballet troupe.

 The Clarke Cook House

-Besides seafood, there are many other dishes available from beef carpaccio, sushi, and sirloin steak au poivre.
-To finish off the night, a “Snowball from Hell” is the best.
+Besides seafood, many other dishes are available, from beef carpaccio, sushi, and sirloin steak au poivre.
+A “Snowball from Hell” is the best to finish the night.
 Ice cream layered with chocolate, this dessert is decadent and easily shared by two or more people.

 The “Boom Boom Room” is in the basement of the building and gets going later in the night.
 Here you will find night owls and youngsters partying it up well into the night.
 Not everyone’s scene, but worth a visit if you are looking for more nightlife.